kohlten/Coda/README.md

 DEV BRANCH
 Will have new features but also bugs waiting to be fixed.
-DMD is currently broken, please use ldc or gdc.
+DMD and GDC is currently broken, please use ldc 1.7.0.
+Botan is failing to compile on newest version of dlang compilers.

 From most import to least important.